mmedeles/derms-sim/README.md

 ??

 ## TODO
+1. Build Anomaly Detection script
+2. Internal Manipulated Data
+3. ML Model(s)
+4. Find a way to display anomaly detection

 # DERMS Simulation Setup and execution

 This document describes how to fully run and demonstrate the DERMS Resilience Testbed simulation